apiato/documentation/docs/features/authentication.md

 Note: For security reason, make sure the reset password URL is set in `app/Containers/User/Configs/user-container.php`, and given to the client App, to be sent as parameter when calling the `/password-forgot`.

-Note: You must setup the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file in order to the see the email content in the log file `laravel.log`.
+Note: You must set up the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file in order to the see the email content in the log file `laravel.log`.

 ## Social Authentication {#social-authentication}